Variational phylogenetic inference with products over bipartitions: Methods

 \subsubsection{The VIMCO Estimator}

 One drawback of the single-sample ELBO in Equation (\ref{eqn:ELBO}) is that variational distributions that target the ELBO tend to be mode-seeking (\ie, they can underestimate variance of the true posterior).
-As an alternative, \citet{Mnih:2016} suggest a $K$-sample ELBO that encourages mode-covering behaviour in the posterior:
+As an alternative, \citet{Mnih:2016} suggest a $K$-sample ELBO (\emph{VIMCO}: variational inference for Monte Carlo objectives) that encourages mode-covering behaviour in the posterior.
+We derive a VIMCO Estimator for our model in Appendix~\ref{app:vimco}.

-Here, $(\tau^{(k)},\bft^{(k)}) \sim q_{\phi}$ for $k = 1,\ldots,K$.
-This is the objective function used by \citet{Zhang:2024} to perform VBPI.
-When using this objective function, the VIMCO estimator is an analogous gradient estimator to the LOOR estimator for the single-sample ELBO.
-See Appendix C for the precise definition of the VIMCO estimator.